 - R-Panel – These roofing systems are popular in both residential and commercial settings due to their ease of installation, cutting labor, time, and disposal costs.
 Although, as with all metal roofs, R-Panels are prone to rusting, which can be mitigated by painting.

 - Corrugated – The classic roofing systems which have stood the test of time, corrugated metal panels are often galvanized fit well with structural designs and fiberglass skylight panels.
-They also tend to be cheaper than other types of metal roofing.
+Corrugated metal roofing also tends to be cheaper than other types of metal roofing.

 - Architectural Standing Seam Metal Roof – The way in which the metal roofing panels interlock provides superior structural strength to the seam roof, allowing for greater protection from wind uplift and water.
-A sealant is then applied during installation, ensuring that the roof is watertight and maintains its structural integrity even when temperatures vary.
+For this roofing option, a sealant is applied during installation, ensuring that the roof is watertight and maintains its structural integrity even when temperatures vary.

-The Average Cost of Installing a Metal Roof
+The Average Cost of Installing a Metal Roofing System vs Asphalt Roofing

 Metal roof panels tend to be more expensive to install than shingle roofs due to the fact that they require a higher degree of expertise and the materials are heavier, therefore require more labor to cut into shape.
 Labor to install metal roof panels by a roofer typically costs from $5.50 to $14 per square foot, which as an average cost of metal roof on 1600 square foot homes comes to between $8,800 to $22,400.